The mystery of the missing Windows Phone

-After the exciting Nokia Lumia Windows Phones launch at the Microsoft IDLC in Hertzliya, Israel in Winter 2011 it’s mid-Q2 of 2012 and still no Windows Phones are available from the Cellular Providers or the Microsoft Israel site:
+After the exciting Windows Phone Lumia launch at the Microsoft IDLC in Hertzliya, Israel in Winter 2011 it’s mid-Q2 of 2012 and still no Windows Phones are available from the Cellular Providers or the Microsoft Israel site:

 REALLY?
 A generic “your search did not turn up any devices”?
 When a customer clicks “Buy” they want to buy.
 At least give a teaser or invitation (see my comments above).